Power cable

-A power cable is an electrical cable, an assembly of one or more electrical conductors, usually held together with an overall sheath.
-The assembly is used for transmission of electrical power.
-Power cables may be installed as permanent wiring within buildings, buried in the ground, run overhead, or exposed.
+A power cable is an electrical cable used specifically for transmission of electrical power.
+It is an assembly of one or more electrical conductors, usually held together in a single bundle with an insulating sheath, although some power cables are simply rigged as exposed live wires.
+Power cables may be detachable portable cords (typically coupled with adaptors), or installed as permanent wirings within buildings and structures, buried in the ground, laid underwater or run overhead.
 Power cables that are bundled inside thermoplastic sheathing and that are intended to be run inside a building are known as NM-B (nonmetallic sheathed building cable).

-Flexible power cables are used for portable devices, mobile tools, and machinery.
+Small flexible power cables are used for electrical devices such as computers and peripherals, mobile devices, home appliances, light fixtures, power tools and machinery, as well as household lighting, heating, air conditioning and rooftop photovoltaic and home energy storage systems.
+Larger power cables are used for transmission of grid electricity to supply industrial, commercial and residential demands, as well as a significant portion of mass transit and freight transport (particularly rail transport).

 History

 The first power distribution system developed by Thomas Edison in 1882 in New York City used copper rods, wrapped in jute and placed in rigid pipes filled with a bituminous compound.
 Although vulcanized rubber had been patented by Charles Goodyear in 1844, it was not applied to cable insulation until the 1880s, when it was used for lighting circuits.
-Rubber-insulated cable was used for 11,000-volt circuits in 1897 installed for the Niagara Falls power project.
+In 1897, rubber-insulated cable was used for 11,000-volt circuits that were installed for the Niagara Falls power project.

-Mass-impregnated paper-insulated medium voltage cables were commercially practical by 1895.
-During World War II several varieties of synthetic rubber and polyethylene insulation were applied to cables.
+Mass-impregnated paper-insulated medium-voltage cables were commercially practical by 1895.
+During World War II, several varieties of synthetic rubber and polyethylene insulation were applied to cables.

 Typical residential and office construction in North America has gone through several technologies: